walt-id/waltid-identity/waltid-libraries/protocols/waltid-wallet-sdk-ios/Sources/WalletSDK/Documentation.docc/WalletSDK.md

 durability.
 Omitted credential and DID stores use the encrypted local database, while an omitted key store uses platform signing-key persistence and generation.
-Store overrides are independent except for signing keys: ``WalletKeys`` keeps the ``WalletKeyStore`` and its generator together so newly generated keys are persisted into the same app-owned key domain.
+Store overrides are independent except for signing keys: ``WalletKeys`` keeps the ``WalletKeyStore`` and its request-aware generator together so newly generated keys are persisted into the same app-owned key domain.
 This example assumes app-defined store types that implement the corresponding protocols.